PostState/Sputnik-App-Chain/README.md

 - Ranking users by the received airdrops with predefined parameters
 - Provide lists of stakers for Cosmos Ecosystem projects to distribute airdrops
 - Helping users to claim or recieve airdrops
-- Sending transactions to list of users by addresses or username of Telegram, Twitter, Discord
+- Sending transactions to list of users by addresses or username of Telegram, X (Twitter), Discord
 - A simple tool for scheduling and distributing airdrops

 ## Road Map